boggledstarsector/TASC/data/campaign/terraforming/Documentation.md

 `RemoveStoryPointsFromPlayer` removes story points from the player. `data` is a JSON Object with either `setting_id` or `quantity`.
 If `setting_id` is specified, the quantity will be retrieved from the `LunaLib` setting of the same name.

+# Adding New Types
+Create a new class that extends `BoggledTerraformingRequirement.TerraformingRequirement`, implement all required functions.
+Create a new class that implements `BoggledTerraformingRequirementFactory.TerraformingRequirementFactory` and implement `constructFromJSON`.
+Call `boggledTools.addTerraformingRequirementFactory` with what you want the requirement type to be called, and an instance of the new requirement factory.

+Do the same thing for `BoggledTerraformingProjectEffect.TerraformingProjectEffect`, `BoggledTerraformingProjectEffectFactory.TerraformingProjectEffectFactory`, and `boggledTools.addTerraformingProjectEffectFactory`